Table of Contents

 Furthermore, carcinomic metastases are possible, often with pulmonary carcinomas, melanomas, or kidney cell carcinomas.
 Infectious diseases can also damage the adrenal cortex.
 For instance, tuberculosis plays a significant role.
 Along with these rather chronic forms, acute failures of the adrenal cortex can also occur.

 Waterhouse–Friderichsen syndrome is an expression of hemorrhagic infarction of the adrenal cortex as part of meningococcal infection.
 The condition is important for its symptoms but also appears especially frequent in exams.
-Other causes of acute bleeding that may also damage the adrenal cortex, such as Marcumar therapy, operative complications, trauma or septicemia.
+Other causes of acute bleeding that may also damage the adrenal cortex include Marcumar therapy, operative complications, trauma, or septicemia.

 The organism attempts to counteract a primary adrenal cortex insufficiency with increased ACTH levels.
 ACTH consists of the precursor of proopiomelanocortin, which branches off into the melanocyte-stimulating hormone (MSH) and endorphins.

-Secondary damage chiefly stems from an ACTH deficiency caused by insufficiency of the neuronal regulatory organs (pituitary gland or hypothalamus) or long-term treatment with corticosteroids.
+Secondary damage chiefly stems from an ACTH deficiency caused by the insufficiency of the neuronal regulatory organs (pituitary gland or hypothalamus) or long-term treatment with corticosteroids.

 Symptoms of adrenal cortex insufficiency

 The range of symptoms is diversified and depends on the level of destruction in the adrenal cortex.
-Every stage from latent adrenal cortex insufficiency and a lack of symptoms up to endocrine coma are possible.
-People with a latent (and unknown) adrenal cortex insufficiency are the most vulnerable.
+Every stage, from latent adrenal cortex insufficiency and a lack of symptoms up to endocrine coma, is possible.
+People with latent (and unknown) adrenal cortex insufficiency are the most vulnerable.

-Specific strain factors may lead to acute decompensation of the hormonal situation: Addisonian crisis.
-Along with the aforementioned symptoms, highly different symptoms may also arise exsiccosis, hypotonic shock, pseudo-peritonitis, diarrhea and vomiting, hypoglycemia with metabolic acidosis, and eventual delirium or even endocrine coma.
+Specific strain factors may lead to acute decompensation of the hormonal situation called Addisonian crisis.
+Along with the aforementioned symptoms, other symptoms such as exsiccosis, hypotonic shock, pseudo-peritonitis, diarrhea, and vomiting, hypoglycemia with metabolic acidosis, delirium, or even endocrine coma may occur.

-The compensatory increase of MSH levels can also result in darker skin pigmentation in individuals with primary adrenal cortex insufficiency.
+The compensatory increase of melanocyte-stimulating hormone (MSH) levels can also result in darker skin pigmentation in individuals with primary adrenal cortex insufficiency.

 Diagnosing adrenal cortex insufficiency

 First, it is necessary to determine the ACTH level in the plasma.
 This increase is typical of Addison’s disease due to the compensatory efforts of the regulatory circuits.
-By definition, secondary adrenal cortex insufficiencies entail lower ACTH-plasma levels.
-Also, no increase in the ACTH level is possible with the CRH test.
+By definition, secondary adrenal cortex insufficiency entails lower ACTH-plasma levels.
+Also, no increase in the ACTH level is possible with the corticotropin-releasing hormone (CRH) test.